pigeonflight/ODT-JinjaMerge/README.rst

 The result will be an ODT (openoffice style) content.xml file

-This can be added to an unzipped an openoffice document (ODT) to replace the content.xml, then rezip and rename to ODT.
+This can be added to an unzipped openoffice document (ODT) to replace the content.xml, then rezip and rename to ODT.
 The resulting document will contain your merged output.